novalabsxyz/helium-commander/README.md

   -h, --help                    Show this message and exit.

 Commands:
-  cloud-script   Operations on cloud-scripts. element        Operations on elements. label          Operations on labels of sensors. organization   Operations on the authorized organization sensor         Operations on physical or virtual sensors. sensor-script  Operations on sensor-scripts. user           Operations on the user.
+  element        Operations on elements. label          Operations on labels of sensors. organization   Operations on the authorized organization sensor         Operations on physical or virtual sensors. user           Operations on the user.
 ```

 ##  Helium Documentation and Community Support

 * **Docs** Complete documenation for all parts of Helium can be found at [docs.helium.com](https://docs.helium.com).

+##  Helium Documentation and Community Support

+* **Docs** Complete documenation for all parts of Helium can be found at [docs.helium.com](https://docs/helium.com).

 * **chat.helium.com** - If you have questions or ideas about how to use this code - or any part of Helium - head over the [chat.helium.com](https://chat.helium.com).
 We're standing by to help.